-With 2,700 acres in Hillsborough, New Jersey, Duke Farms is a place where you can introduce your kids to the beauty of the environment and the importance of stewardship.
-Thanks to the undeveloped land, which was owned by heiress Doris Duke and is the largest private parcel of land in the state, you can explore 900 acres of hiking and biking trails, attend events to admire the beautiful orchids under the full moon, or cross the Guzei Bridge to visit the Meditation Garden.
-Keep reading to learn what you can expect when you visit Duke Farms. (featured photo credit: Courtesy of Duke Farms, A Center of the Doris Duke Foundation)
+With 2,700 acres in Hillsborough, New Jersey, Duke Farms is a place to introduce your kids to the beauty of nature and the importance of stewardship.
+Thanks to the undeveloped land, once owned by late heiress Doris Duke and now run by the Doris Duke Foundation, you can explore 900 acres of hiking and biking trails, attend events to admire beautiful orchids under the full moon, or cross the Guzei Bridge to visit the Meditation Garden.
+Keep reading to learn what to expect when you visit Duke Farms. (featured photo credit: Courtesy of Duke Farms, A Center of the Doris Duke Foundation)

 A Day of Natural Beauty at Duke Farms